-The reef team expanded field surveys to make more substantial use of side-scan sonar, underwater video, SCUBA surveys, and water velocity mapping with acoustic Doppler current profilers to identify potential upstream sediment sources, mobile bedforms indicative of bedload transport, and areas where decreasing shear stresses could encourage sediment deposition (Vaccaro et al. 2016; Fischer et al. 2020a; Fischer et al. 2020b).
-In addition, a two-dimensional flow model was developed for the system, to predict flow patterns and sediment transport potential at a 20×20 m resolution (Kinzel et al. 2016).
+2016).
+Additionally, a two-dimensional flow model was developed for the system, to predict flow patterns and sediment transport potential at a 20 x 20 m resolution (Kinzel et al. 2016).
 Although the model was developed late in the program, it helped prioritize locations where sediment deposition was expected to be low compared to other areas in the system.
 Thus, the flow model directed field surveys to areas with the most potential for long-term success.

-The hydrogeomorphic assessments required extensive field, lab, and computational efforts, hence, we identified this as the last step in project development (Fig. 1A box iv-c).
+The hydrogeomorphic assessments required extensive field, lab, and computational efforts, hence we identified this as the last step in project development (Fig. 1a box iv c).
 Moreover, there was generally greater uncertainty in the hydrogeomorphic conditions at a site than was associated with regulatory considerations or ecological assessments.
-The role of long-term sediment dynamics remains a common uncertainty in river restoration in general (Benda et al. 2002; Wilcock 2012; Wohl et al. 2015a) and is the case in the SCDRS.
+The role of long-term sediment dynamics remains a common uncertainty in river restoration in general (Benda et al. 2002; Wilcock 2012; Wohl, Bledsoe, et al. 2015) and is the case in the SCDRS.
 Although the SCDRS has a naturally low supply of fine sediments, episodic events, including ice jams and strong winds and storms producing large waves, can temporarily alter flows and mobilize pulses of sediment (IUGLS 2009; Liu et al. 2012).
-Sediment composition monitoring within the reefs began in 2015 and showed fine sediments in some of the reefs (Fischer et al. 2020b).
-However, unlike egg deposition by lake sturgeon, which began within a year of construction, the reefs may be slower to respond to sediment dynamics.
-Therefore, long-term monitoring will be needed to determine if the reefs continue to provide functional lake sturgeon spawning habitat.
+Sediment composition monitoring within the reefs began in 2015 and showed fine sediments in some of the reefs (Fischer, Roseman, et al. 2020).
+However, unlike egg deposition by Lake sturgeon, which began within a year of construction, the reefs may be slower to respond to sediment dynamics.
+Therefore, long-term monitoring will be needed to determine if the reefs continue to provide functional Lake sturgeon spawning habitat.